Perspectfaiz/ScoreUp/README.md

 ---

-**ScoreUP** - Empowering students to excel in their JEE preparation journey! 🎓
+**ScoreUP** - Empowering students to excel in their  preparation journey! 🎓